Dual Credit: Pathway to Post-Secondary Success

 Dual Credit is a program that allows qualified high school students the opportunity to enroll in college-level course for which they receive both college credit and high school credit upon successful completion of the course.

-There are two options for Dual Credit: participation in the Kishwaukee Education Consortium (KEC) for courses that are occupational and may not require preparation beyond a two-year Associates of Applied Science degree to enter the workforce, and general academic coursework that may be transferable to a four-year university (students should check with the university to which they plan to transfer for course compatibility).
-Dual Credit opportunities are only available at selected high schools.
+Academic Transfer courses are offered on the high school campus and may be transferable to a four-year university (students should check with the university to which they plan to transfer for course compatibility).
+Dual Credit opportunities are currently available at selected high schools, including DeKalb High School, Sycamore High School, Paw Paw High School, and Rochelle High School.
 Check with your high school counselor for availability.
-Consult the Kishwaukee College Catalog for specific information about coursework taken at the College.
+Find out more about Academic transfer courses.

 Dual Credit Coordinator

-815-825-2086, ext 3470
+8 15-825-2086, ext 3470